angelcasado/angelcasado.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer from Miami and I can build your app.
-I'm also a huge fan of basketball, NBA, Apple, UNIX, cooking, and keeping things simple.
+I'm a software developer from Miami.
+I usually build iOS and Python apps but can adapt to other languages and environments.
+Every once in a while I take to the design side of things.
+I'm also a huge fan of basketball, unix, cooking, and keeping things simple.

-<span class="green-color">Currently accepting new iOS (Objective-C & Swift) and backend development projects</span>.
+<span class="green-color">Currently accepting new projects.</span>

 Talk to me at [hello@angelcasado.net](mailto:hello@angelcasado.net)